Develop storytelling skills in video, audio and photo.

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

-Associate Professor of Professional Practice and Director, Science & Environmental Journalism
+Professor of Professional Practice of Journalism; Director, Science and Environmental Journalism